crimx/observable-hooks/docs/api/README.md

 <Badge text="v3.1.0"/> Added since v3.1.0.

 This hook will subscribe to the observable at least twice.
 The first time is for getting synchronous value to prevent extra initial re-rendering.
-In concurrent this may happen more than one time.
+In concurrent mode this may happen more than one time.

 ::: warning
 If the observable is cold and with side effects they will be performed at least twice!
 It is only safe if the observable is hot or pure.